-- Each team must provide their own laptop computer. - Only a single laptop will be allowed on the flight line and with the team during the oral presentation. - One additional monitor may be used on the flight line.
-This monitor may only display information from the computer and may NOT be used as an additional video viewing device.
+Each team must provide their own laptop computer.
+Only a single laptop will be allowed on the flight line and with the team during the FRR presentation.
+One additional monitor may be used on the flight line.
+This monitor may only display information from the computer.
 Example.
 You may duplicate a display on a laptop, or this can be the primary display for a desktop.
-It may not display video from the aircraft. - 5.1.
-Teams will need to purchase UAS components that comply with provided specifications (see appendix for additional detail). - 5.2.
-Reminder, a maximum of 2 video displays may be used during the competition. - 5.3.
+It may not display video from the aircraft.
+Teams will need to purchase UAS components that comply with provided specifications (see appendix for additional detail).

+5.2.
+PROVIDED EQUIPMENT

 Teams are provided shade, a folding table, chairs and a single electrical power extension cord.
 Teams should plan to provide their own power strip, if required.